Answers to all your questions about the home of the Egri Bikavér (Bull's Blood) wines.

 What’s the style of Eger’s wines?

-It’s hard to generalize, but the key factors that shape Eger’s wines are the volcanic soil, the cool climate, and the combination of local and international grape varieties that make up the blends.
-White wines tend to be crispy and vibrant with good acidity, while a well-made Bikavér is spicy and fruity with firm but not too rough tannins, where no single variety stands out from the blend.
+It’s hard to generalize, but the key factors shaping Eger’s wines are the volcanic soil, the cool climate, and the combination of local and international grape varieties that make up the blends.
+White wines tend to be crispy and vibrant with good acidity, while a well-made Bikavér is fruity with firm but not too rough tannins, where no single variety stands out from the blend.

 How are Eger’s red wines different from those of Villány and Szekszárd, Hungary’s other main red wine regions?

 Again, it’s not easy to generalize but there are a few notable differences.
-While kékfrankos (blaufränkisch) varietal wines dominate in Szekszárd and Bordeaux grapes (cabernet sauvignon and cabernet franc) in Villány, individual grapes play a smaller role in Eger, where the focus is on the Bikavér blends.
-The soils also matter: Villány’s limestone bedrock tends to impart good acidity, Szekszárd’s loess yields more nimble and approachable wines, while Eger’s volcanic ash and cool climate translate to its own character.
+In Szekszárd, kékfrankos (blaufränkisch) varietal wines dominate; in Villány, the Bordeaux grapes (cabernet sauvignon and cabernet franc); in Eger, individual grapes play a smaller role and the focus is often on the Bikavér blends.
+The soils also matter: Szekszárd’s loess yields more nimble wines, Villány’s limestone impart good acidity, while Eger’s volcanic ash and cool climate translate to its own character.